siberianfox/tinygwiki/Gcode-Support.md

 Some of the more complicated commands are described here.
 Much of this is shamelessly cribbed from the [LinuxCNC Gcode pages](http://www.linuxcnc.org/docs/2.4/html/gcode_main.html)<br>

 ##G10 Set Parameters (Offsets)
 Currently the only G10 command supported is G10 L2, which is used to set coordinate offsets.
-Use Pn to select coordiante system 1-6 (G54 - G59, respectively), and one or more axis value to set the offset for that axis.
+Use Pn to select coordinate system 1-6 (G54 - G59, respectively), and one or more axis value to set the offset for that axis.
 The format is:
 <pre>
 G10 L2 P1 X0 Y0 Z0 A0 B0 C0  - set G54 offsets to zero, making G54 act as persistent absolute coordinates
 </pre>